 Plans for newly build neighbourhoods and restructuring of existing ones are characterized by collections of buildings and functions.
 But they do not determine the character and habitability of the neighbourhood, it is the people who live there who do that.
 They share each other’s lives and want to meet each other.

 Strangely enough, development plans pay a lot of attention to land exploitation and risk reduction, but less to human needs.
-People seem to be ‘only’ the consumers who makes the plan financially feasible.
+People seem to be ‘only’ the consumers who make the plan financially feasible.
 A missed opportunity.
-People are are creative beings with wishes and ideas.
-The space needed to fulfill those ideas and wishes arises when you ask the question what does the neighbourhood do to you as a person, instead of what does the neighbourhood do functionally.
+People are creative beings with wishes and ideas.
+The space needed to fulfil those ideas and wishes arises when you ask the question what does the neighbourhood do to you as a person, instead of what does the neighbourhood do functionally and financially.